khulnasoft/cargo-accelerate/plan.md

 I'll help you analyze the repository and create an improvement plan for a high-performance build system for Rust codebases.
-Let me start by gathering comprehensive information about the repository.Now let me explore the source directory structure and key files:Now I have a comprehensive view of the repository.
+Let me start by gathering comprehensive information about the repository.
+Now let me explore the source directory structure and key files: Now I have a comprehensive view of the repository.
 Let me create a detailed improvement plan document.

 ---